2016 US Open (tennis): Women's singles

-Kerber started the match as favorite to win, having assured the No. 1 women's ranking on 12 September.
+Kerber started the match as favorite to win, having assured the No. 1 women's ranking on September 12.
 Plíšková reached her first grand slam final, having never previously made it past the third round, by beating home favorite Serena Williams in the semi-finals.
 Kerber started strongly, breaking Plíšková's first service game and won the first set 6–3 with another break in serve.
 Plíšková fought back, breaking midway into the second set to take it into a deciding set.
-In the third set, Plíšková broke Kerber's second service game to lead, before Kerber levelled the set at 3–3.
+In the third set, Plíšková broke Kerber's second service game to lead, before Kerber leveled the set at 3–3.
 With the match at 5–4, Plíšková served to stay in the match but Kerber won it in a love game to secure her first US Open title.